Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 CAPEX is justified when the workload is predictable, utilization is high, and the planning horizon is long.

-OPEX makes sense when flexibility, fast pivots, and frequent architecture changes are needed.
+OPEX is justified when flexibility, fast product pivots, and frequent architecture changes matter most.

 FinOps operating loop